Plug-in hybrid: Series production

-GM officially launched the Chevrolet Volt in the U.S. on November 30, 2010, and retail deliveries began in December 2010.
+GM launched the Chevrolet Volt in the U.S. on November 30, 2010, and retail deliveries began in December 2010.
 Its sibling the Opel/Vauxhall Ampera was launched in Europe between late 2011 and early 2012.
+GM calls its Chevrolet Volt series plug-in hybrid an "Extended-Range Electric Vehicle".

 The first deliveries of the Fisker Karma took place in July 2011, and deliveries to retail customers began in November 2011.
 The Toyota Prius Plug-in Hybrid was released in Japan in January 2012, followed by the United States in February 2012.
 Deliveries of the Prius PHV in Europe began in late June 2012.
 The Ford C-Max Energi was released in the U.S. in October 2012, the Volvo V60 Plug-in Hybrid in Sweden by late 2012.

-The Honda Accord Plug-in Hybrid was released in selected U.S. markets in January 2013, and the Mitsubishi Outlander P-HEV in Japan in January 2013, becoming the first SUV plug-in hybrid in the market.
+The Honda Accord Plug-in Hybrid was released in selected U.S. markets in January 2013, and the Mitsubishi Outlander PHEV in Japan in January 2013, becoming the first SUV plug-in hybrid in the market.
 Deliveries of the Ford Fusion Energi began in February 2013.
-BYD Auto stopped production of its BYD F3DM due to low sales, and its successor, the BYD Qin, began sales in Costa Rica in November 2013, with sales in other countries in Latin America scheduled to begin in 2014.
-Qin deliveries began in China in mid December 2013.
+BYD Auto stopped production of its BYD F3DM due to low sales, and its successor, the BYD Qin, began sales in December 2013.

 Deliveries to retail customers of the limited edition McLaren P1 supercar began in the UK in October 2013, and the Porsche Panamera S E-Hybrid began deliveries in the U.S. in November 2013.
 The first retail deliveries of the Cadillac ELR took place in the U.S. in December 2013.
 The BMW i8 and the limited edition Volkswagen XL1 were released to retail customers in Germany in June 2014.
 The Porsche 918 Spyder was also released in Europe and the U.S. in 2014.
 The first units of the Audi A3 Sportback e-tron and Volkswagen Golf GTE were registered in Germany in August 2014.

+In 2013, Volkswagen started limited production on the Volkswagen XL1, a two-seater diesel-powered plug-in hybrid vehicle designed to be able to travel 100 km/L on diesel, while still being both roadworthy and practical.
+The model is unique in that it is one of the only mass produced plug-in diesel hybrid vehicles and one of the only mass produced diesel hybrid vehicles in general.